-Recent World Bank research emphasises the role of resilient infrastructure as "a lifeline for sustainable development", with net benefits of investing in more resilient infrastructure in lowand middle-income estimated at \$4.2 trillion, and 4\$ in benefit for each \$1 invested.39 Climate change makes action on infrastructure resilience even more necessary and attractive: on average, it doubles the net benefits from resilience.47 However, SIDS and other vulnerable developing countries urgently require better access to affordable green and blue infrastructure financing (UNCTAD, 2021c48), including an increase of funding in the form of grants, as opposed to loans,49 to avoid increasing debt-burdens further.50 While transport infrastructure investments in 2020 have fallen significantly,51major scaling up of investment and capacity building for developing countries will be critical to 'building back better'.
-According to OECD estimates, US\$6.9 trillion in infrastructure investment will be needed annually, to meet the SDGs by 2030 (OECD, 2017).52 https://doi.org/10.1038/d41586-021-02846-3.
-50 See also Bridgetown Covenant, at para.
-87.
+Recent World Bank research emphasises the role of resilient infrastructure as "a lifeline for sustainable development", with net benefits of investing in more resilient infrastructure in low-and middle-income estimated at \$4.2 trillion, and 4\$ in benefit for each \$1 invested.
+Dimate change makes action on infrastructure resilience even more necessary and attractive: on average, it doubles the net benefits from resilience.
+However, SIDS and other vulnerable developing countries urgently require better access to affordable green and blue infrastructure financing (UNCTAD, 2021c48), including an increase of funding in the form of grants, as opposed to loans, to avoid increasing debt-burdens further.
+While transport infrastructure investments in 2020 have fallen significantly, major scaling up of investment and capacity building for developing countries will be critical to building back better.
+According to OECD estimates, US\$6.9 trillion in infrastructure investment will be needed annually, to meet the SDGs by 2030 (OECD, 2017).

 40 UNCTAD (2021b), High freight rates cast a shadow over economic recovery, 18 November 2021.

 34 Ibid.